 The technology was working then.
 It still is.
 There is a lot more 5G around the world than last year.
 Dozens of carriers have launched networks.
 This includes Vodafone in New Zealand.

-5G is not about consumers
+5G networks not about consumers

 Bloomberg’s report makes clear there is a gap between reality and consumer expectations.